astronomer/airflow-guides/guides/airflow-datasets.md

 - Datasets can only be used by DAGs in the *same* Airflow environment.
 - For now, Airflow only monitors datasets within the context of DAGs and tasks.
 It does not monitor updates to datasets within an external system that occur outside of Airflow.
-- DAGs that are scheduled on a dataset will be triggered every time that dataset is updated.
-For example, if `DAG1` and `DAG2` both operate on `dataset_a`, a DAG dependent on `dataset_a` will run *both* when `DAG1` completes and when `DAG2` completes.
+- Consumer DAGs that are scheduled on a dataset will be triggered every time that dataset is updated.
+For example, if `DAG1` and `DAG2` both produce `dataset_a`, a consumer DAG of `dataset_a` will run *both* when `DAG1` completes and when `DAG2` completes.
-- DAGs scheduled on a dataset will be triggered as soon as the first *task* that operates on that dataset finishes, even if there are downstream tasks in that DAG that also operate on the dataset.
+- Consumer DAGs scheduled on a dataset will be triggered as soon as the first *task* with that dataset as an outlet finishes, even if there are downstream tasks in the producer DAG that also operate on the dataset.

 LINK HERE TO AIRFLOW DOCS

 The Airflow UI gives you observability for datasets and data dependencies in the DAG's schedule, the new **Datasets** tab, and the **DAG Dependencies** view.

-On the **DAGs** view, we can see that our `dataset_downstream_1_2` DAG is scheduled on two upstream datasets (one in `dataset_upstream1` and `dataset_upstream2`), and its next run is pending one dataset update.
+On the **DAGs** view, we can see that our `dataset_downstream_1_2` DAG is scheduled on two producer datasets (one in `dataset_upstream1` and `dataset_upstream2`), and its next run is pending one dataset update.
 At this point the `dataset_upstream` DAG has run and updated its dataset, but the `dataset_upstream2` DAG has not.

 ![DAGs View](https://assets2.astronomer.io/main/guides/data-driven-scheduling/dags_view_dataset_schedule.png)